kkwydragonflame/LNU-IoT-project/README.md

 **Database**: Cloud storage provided by Adafruit

-**Automation**: Adafruit IO supports triggers, such as email alerts if temp exceeds threshold (not implemented yet).
+**Automation**: Adafruit IO supports triggers, such as email alerts if temp exceeds threshold and Discord notifications.

 ## Finalizing the Design

 **Final Thoughts**:
 This project will hopefully achieve its goal of providing real-time greenhouse data over the summer.
 The setup is reliable, extensible, and beginner-friendly.
-Using Adafruit IO simplified the visualization process.
+Using Adafruit IO simplified the visualization process, but for longer data retention I will setup a custom MIG stack backend.

 **Future Improvements**:

 - Add battery power and deep sleep
 - Add soil moisture sensor and rain sensor
 - Try long-range LoRa for improved connectivity
+- Setup custom MIG stack for longer data retention
+- Add solar charging system for sustainable battery operation

 **Photos**: (to be added later)